FarhanAliQureshi/csv-table/README.md

 # Display CSV in a Table
 Read and process any given local CSV file (without sending to server) and display it in an HTML table.
 No front-end framework was used in this project.
 I have used vanilla JavaScript and Papa Parse library.
 Papa Parse has no dependencies.
 I have directly manipulated DOM for deleting and inserting objects, to display variable rows and columns of the table, when a CSV file is loaded.

+## Live Demo
+You can view the live demo site on GitHub Pages at [https://github.io/FarhanAliQureshi/csv-table](https://github.io/FarhanAliQureshi/csv-table/)

 ## Demo Screenshots
 ![Screenshot of Sample Table](assets/images/screenshot_sample_table.png)